Updated: Mar 1

 Get rid of the temporary.

 A thousand years ago, every utensil was precious, made with care and much hard work by a local artisan, or your grandparent.
 Waste management wasn’t a thing, because there was very little trash, and recycling an object wherever possible went without saying.
 Today, in a world that is filling up with tons and tons of trash, we could learn a priceless lesson from tribal living.
-Do your part by getting rid of plastic and replacing it with eco friendly products.
-Swap plastic crockery and containers for tin and glass, use fabric bags at the grocery store, and invest in a bamboo toothbrush for each family member.
-Hire a local artisan to create toys out of wood, fabric and metal for your kids, or do it yourself.
-The best eco friendly toys also encourage nature play – swings, wooden boats, an outdoor playhouse – because spending time in nature encourages creativity, patience and health in your children.
+Do your part by getting rid of plastic and replacing it with eco-friendly products.
+Swap plastic crockery and containers for tin and glass, use fabric bags at the grocery store and invest in a bamboo toothbrush for each family member.
+Hire a local artisan to create toys out of wood, fabric, and metal for your kids, or do it yourself.
+The best eco-friendly toys also encourage nature play – swings, wooden boats, an outdoor playhouse, garden tool set – because spending time in nature encourages creativity, patience, and health in your children.

 Pass on wisdom.